techpivot/streaming-slack-notify/README.md

 <h1 align="center">Streaming Slack Notify</h1>

 <h4 align="center">
-  The definitive <a href="https://github.com/features/actions">Github Action</a>
-  for streaming workflow job status to Slack.
+  The definitive service for streaming GitHub action workflow jobs to Slack.
 </h4>
 <h6 align="center">
   Actively maintained by <a href="https://www.techpivot.net">TechPivot</a> and the community.